walchko/github-blog/source/blog/3d-printing/prusa-mk3s.md

 - z-setting for first layer: -1.200 mm
 - sensative to brown outs when printing from Octoprint or the SD card ... will go nuts
     - plugged into powercell helps little power hickups
-- Temperature sensative even using normal PLA
+- Prusa PLA is very temperature sensative
     - Only a concern on robotic parts requiring high mechanical accuracy
     - Setting a 10 mm brim around your parts will help them stick to the bed better and not warp as much